-In addition to these committees, the Board of Directors appoints qualified employees, as recommended by the CEO, to a Credit Committee.
+In addition, the Board of Directors appoints qualified employees, as recommended by the CEO, to a Credit Committee.
 This committee authorizes loans within limits established by the Board of Directors and provides a bi-monthly written report to the board.